vivaria/edisonrul.ing/docs/source/cards/gaap-the-divine-soldier.md

-# GAAP THE DIVINE SOLDIER
+# Gaap The Divine Soldier

 > ① All monsters are changed to face-up Attack Position, and their battle positions cannot be changed.
 (Flip Effects are not activated at this time.) ② Once per turn, you can reveal any number of Fiend-Type monsters in your hand to give this card 300 ATK for each revealed card, until the End Phase.